interpretml/interpret/docs/interpret/hyperparameters.md

 hyperparameters: [1000000000]

 guidance: The max_rounds parameter serves as a limit to prevent excessive training on datasets where improvements taper off.
-Set this parameter sufficiently high to avoid premature early stopping.
+Set this parameter sufficiently high to avoid premature early stopping provided fitting times are reasonable.
 Consider increasing it if small yet consistent gains are observed in longer trainings.

 ## early_stopping_rounds
-default: 200
+default: 100

-guidance: We typically do not advise changing early_stopping_rounds.
-The default is appropriate for most cases, adequately capturing the optimal model without incurring unnecessary computational costs.
+ideal: 200 (diminishing returns beyond this point)

+hyperparameters: [100, 200]

+guidance: Having 200 early_stopping_rounds results in a slightly better model than the default of 100, but it requires significantly more time to fit in some cases.  early_stopping_rounds beyond 200 does not seem to improve the model.

 ## early_stopping_tolerance
 default: 0.0